tytydraco/yessleep/out/I_forgot_my_girlfriends_birthday_again.md

 “Yeah, let’s begin.”

-I decided to hit the bar at evening like always.
+After work, I decided to hit the bar  like always.
 It was a weekly thing me and Brian did to unwind after a week’s worth of work and stress.
 “Hey David,” I greeted the guard at the entrance, “how’s your son?”

 He squinted at me, confusion evident on his face.